 Show a copy of the trust documents to the title company.
 The company's job is to research your property's ownership history and confirm nobody else has a claim on it.
 Reviewing the trust documents helps the title company establish that the trust has a clear title and the right to sell it.
 Without a clear title, the lender is unlikely to grant a mortgage to the buyer.

 Sign the deed transferring ownership to the grantee.
 You do this at the closing, where you sign as, for example, Jane Smith, trustee of the Jane Smith Trust.
 If you and your spouse have a joint revocable trust, the bank will want both of you to sign.
 Even if you have the authority to sell the house, the bank will want the security of two signatures.

-Complete any other requirements state law requires, such as having the deed notarized or having someone witness your signature.
-File the deed with the appropriate county office, which if often called the "registry of deeds."
+Complete any other specifics your state's laws require, such as having the deed notarized or having someone witness your signature.
+File the deed with the appropriate county office, which is often called the "registry of deeds."

 A graduate of Oberlin College, Fraser Sherman began writing in 1981.
 Since then he's researched and written newspaper and magazine stories on city government, court cases, business, real estate and finance, the uses of new technologies and film history.
 Sherman has worked for more than a decade as a newspaper reporter, and his magazine articles have been published in "Newsweek," "Air & Space," "Backpacker" and "Boys' Life."
 Sherman is also the author of three film reference books, with a fourth currently under way.